PabloCuestaMorer/battleship-game/README.md

 ## 1.3.
 For developers

-To activate the automatic placement of ships (instead of by hand).
+To activate the automatic placement of ships (instead of manually).
 In the Main.cpp class:

     .placeShipsRandomly();